No topic

 The origins of the wedding ring

-Several hundred years after the Neanderthal invented the wedding ring, the Egyptians began making their own variation from materials such as bone, ivory, leather, and hemp.
-However, the wedding ring later evolved into a metal form which was known as ‘ring money’.
+Several hundred years later, the ancient Egyptians began making their own variations from materials such as bone, ivory, leather, and hemp.
+The wedding ring later evolved into a metal form known as ‘ring money’.

 Egyptian art